leJBP/route-converter/README.md

 option rfc3442-classless-static-routes 24, 192, 168, 10, 10, 0, 0, 5, 17, 20, 240, 0, 10, 0, 0, 6;
 option ms-classless-static-routes 24, 192, 168, 10, 10, 0, 0, 5, 17, 20, 240, 0, 10, 0, 0, 6;
 ```
-## Improvements

-- Make the script robust
-- Enable option for input and output file
-- Option which print help about the script